 Freight tramways are rare today, but planners have begun to pay attention to them recently as a low-carbon, low-pollution alternative to diesel lorries.
 Dresden’s CarGoTram, for instance, has been running since 2001, carrying car parts to a Volkswagen factory; Zurich has the Cargo-Tram, used for waste collection.
 In France, the TramFret concept, trialled in Saint-Étienne, sees passenger trams refitted for freight and running along regular tram lines in off-peak hours.
 The passenger tram fell out of favour for many years before making a comeback at the turn of the century; perhaps the cargo tram is destined for the same change of fortunes.

 The Paris – Arpajon line wasn’t limited to freight traffic.
 In fact, the City of Paris didn’t allow freight trams within its walls except between 1 am and 4 am.
 Passenger services, which terminated at Odéon on the left bank, were also steam powered, but Paris forbade this in 1895, shortly after the line’s opening, as well as restricting the length of vehicles.
 Trains arriving at the Porte d’Orléans were split in two, with each half hauled for the remainder of its journey by a compressed-air engine.
 But that can wait until Part 3.

 Full steam ahead?

-In the meantime, Fabric of Paris will mark the New Year with a look back at the city’s transport developments in the past year, and a look ahead to see how the region’s plans for the future are shaping up.
+In the meantime, Fabric of Paris will mark the New Year with a look back at the city’s transport developments in the past year.
 Until then, take care!

 Paris’s metropolitan railway, or Métropolitain, wouldn’t appear until the turn of the century, but the first proposals for a Parisian metro date back to the aftermath of the Franco-Prussian War. ↩